Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ```
 passwd
 ```
-- You’ll get asked to enter your current password for verification -> `lamezzcat`.
+- You’ll get asked to enter your current password for verification -> `flsun`.

 - After verification, you can type in your new password and press `Enter`.
   - **Note: You’ll not be able to see any characters on the display while entering the password.
 So, don’t panic; just type in your password and press `Enter`.**